19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Darkness.md

 | Range    | 60 feet                                                                      |
 | Domains  | [Death](../../Spell%20Domains/Death.md), [Air](../../Spell%20Domains/Air.md) |

-You conjure a magical darkness.
-Create a 15 feet [Aura](../../Areas%20of%20Effect/Aura.md) on a point you can see within range for the duration.
+You conjure a magical darkness for the duration.

+Create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md) at a point you can see within range.
 The aura can be centered on a movable object.

 Affected creatures are [Blinded](../../../../Game%20Procedures/Conditions/Blinded.md) unless they have [Darkvision](Darkvision.md) or similar.